 - Receive your trademark permission in writing

-Reasons to Consider Getting Permission to Use a Logo
+Fair Use of Logos: Getting Permission to Use a Logo

 - The logo's size, usage, or placement implies that you are affiliated with the trademark owner, or that you're being endorsed by the company.
 This is a direct violation of the owner's trademark rights.